adamdossa/SecretAgent/README.md

 - Select your name from the dropdown
 - Suggest a team name (optional, but fun!)
 - Enter the password: `Hughes2026`
+- The password is also the shared API bearer token (send `Authorization: Bearer <password>` for direct API calls)

 ### Secret Tell
 - Each player gets 3 AI-generated secret tells to choose from